-The ‘leakiness’ of your home may also be affecting the temperature in your home office and increasing your energy consumption.
+The ‘leakiness’ of your home may also have an impact on the temperature in your home office and increase your energy consumption.
 Up to 25% of household heat loss is caused by air draughts from improper seals.
-So, while you’re spending a bit more time around the house, it’s a great idea to go through your home and check the seals on all doors and windows for any gaps.
+So, while you’re spending a bit more time around the house, it’s a great idea to check the seals on all doors and windows for any gaps.
 Often these can be stopped with simple measures like door seals, door snakes, and draught stripping.

 Go paperless where possible

 When you’re working from home, every hour and every dollar counts.
-That’s why a paperless home office could increase your productivity and save you money on your power bill.
+A paperless home office could increase your productivity and save you money on your power bill.